epfl-lara/stainless/core/src/sphinx/neon.rst

 ================

 Verifying the contract of a function is really proving a mathematical theorem.
-Leon can be seen as a (mostly) automated theorem prover.
-It is automated in the sense that once the property stated, Leon will proceed with searching for a proof without any user interaction.
-In practice however, many theorems will be fairly difficult to prove, and it is possible for the user to provide hints to Leon.
+Stainless can be seen as a (mostly) automated theorem prover.
+It is automated in the sense that once the property stated, Stainless will proceed with searching for a proof without any user interaction.
+In practice however, many theorems will be fairly difficult to prove, and it is possible for the user to provide hints to Stainless.

 Hints typically take the form of simpler properties that combine in order to prove more complicated ones.
-In the remaining subsections we provide code patterns and introduce simple domain-specific language operators that can help in constructing complex Leon proofs.
+In the remaining subsections we provide code patterns and introduce simple domain-specific language operators that can help in constructing complex Stainless proofs.

 A practical introduction to proofs
 ----------------------------------

-When writing logical propositions such as preconditions or postconditions in Leon, one is basically writing Boolean predicates.
+When writing logical propositions such as preconditions or postconditions in Stainless, one is basically writing Boolean predicates.
 They can be as simple as testing whether a list is empty or not, to more complex combinations of properties.
 Lemmas or theorems are simply logical tautologies, that is, propositions that